 |Botanical Name||Pinus serotina|

-Pond pines like sites with poor drainage, and in forests this means undrained peaty soil that holds moisture.
-Evergreen shrub bogs that do not drain well are also called "pocosins" and are also likely locations where one finds pond pines, which led to "Pocosin pine" becoming one of the folk names of the pond pine.
+Pond pine trees like sites with poor drainage, and in forests this means undrained peaty soil that holds moisture.
+Evergreen shrub bogs that do not drain well are also called "pocosins" and are also likely locations where one finds pond pines, which led to "pocosin pine" becoming one of the folk names of the pond pine.
 Additionally, the tree will do best in a soil mixture that is slightly acidic.
 These damp, boggy conditions can be tough to replicate on a traditional suburban property, so keep that in mind when deciding whether or not to host this tree in your yard.

 Because they tend to grow as overstory trees near damp areas such as bogs and swamps, pond pines do best with a fair amount of sun.
-In some situations, oaks and maples may tend to grow up around and dominate them in some forests, but if partial shade is maintained they should survive just fine.
-However, pond pine trees are generally considered shade intolerant however and will not flourish in shady conditions.
+In some natural situations, oaks and maples may tend to grow up around and dominate them, but as long as partial shade is maintained they should survive just fine.
+However, pond pine trees are generally considered shade-intolerant and will not flourish in true shady conditions.

-Pond pines thrive in wet spots and poorly drained locations.
-Given changing weather patterns due to global warming, it's possible that pond pines will now be able to grow in different locations, such as further west, in spots previously considered too dry for them.
+Pond pine trees thrive in wet spots and poorly-drained locations.
+Given changing weather patterns due to climate change, it's possible that pond pines will now be able to grow in different locations, such as further west or in spots previously considered too dry for them.
 They're also tolerant of the occasional flood, making them a good option for coastal locations prone to strong tropical rains or hurricane-like conditions.
 If caring for a pond pine tree in a more traditional suburban landscape, make sure to water it frequently, soaking the soil well each time and never allowing it to dry out.

 Temperature and Humidity